artemsre/perfomance_rps/README.md

-# The common values for widely used programm
+# The common values for widely used servers
 Values for comparing your service with de-facto standart.